alexandrainst/php-xlsx-fast-editor/README.md

 `php-xlsx-fast-editor` addresses the need of quickly reading & writing & editing existing Excel documents, while reducing the risk of breaking anything.

-Note that to create a new document, you can just provide a blank Excel document as input.
+Note that to create a new document, you can just provide a blank or template Excel document as input.

 ## Use